mdeweerd/zha-toolkit/README.md

 -->
 # Setup

-This component needs to be added to your custom_components directory either manually or
+This component needs to be added to your custom_components directory either manually or using HACS.

 The component is only available in Home Assistant after adding